moccalotto/kaosrpg/index.md

 We use a TV-series analogy to describe the adventuring milestones.

-**Sessions**:
+**Sessions**
-are usually 4-hours of game play.
+are usually 4-hour chunks of game play.
-Characters begin every session with exactly 2 karma points, no matter how many points they accumulated during the previous session.
+Characters begin every session with exactly 2 karma points, no matter how many points they accumulated during the previous session (this is called the *Karma Reset*).

-**Scenes**:
+Characters increase one skill by one point at the end of every session.

+**Scenes**
 are short sequences within a session.
 This could be a combat encounter, a challenging social interaction, or similar.

-**Episodes**:
+**Episodes**
 are small adventures or segments of larger adventures.
 It usually takes somewhere between 1-3 sessions to complete an episode.
-Characters increase the scores of 2 skills by 3 points and one skill by 5 points at the end of every episode.
+Characters increase the scores of one skill by 5 points and another skill by 3 points at the end of every episode.

-**Plotlines**:
+**Plotlines**
 span multiple episodes.
 They may even span multiple seasons.
 Multiple plotlines can coexist at the same time.
-A plotline could be part of the main adventure path or it could be a recurring side quest, such as an arch nemisis, that keeps popping up.
+A plotline could be part of the main adventure path or it could be a recurring side quest, such as an arch nemesis, that keeps popping up.
 Characters increase the scores of one attribute by 5 and another attribute by 3 points ant the end of every plotline.

-**Seasons**:
+**Seasons**
-can be considered to be anveture paths.
-They usually consist of a number of main plotlines and possibly a number of side-plotlines that do not necessarily have to be completed.
+can be considered to be adventure paths.
+They usually consist of a number of main plotlines and possibly a number of optional side-plotlines.
-Characters increase their karma-reset and max-karma by 1 each at the end of every season.
+Characters increase their *Karma Reset* and *Max Karma* by 1 each at the end of every season.

 > **Note**:
 > It is up to players and GM to decide in advance how often milestones should occur.
 >
-> The simplest rule is to say that it takes 2-3 sessions to complete an episode, it takes
+> The simplest rule is to say that it takes 2 sessions to complete an episode, it takes
-> 2-3 episodes to complete a plotline, and it takes 2-3 plotlines to complete a season.
+> 2 episodes to complete a plotline, and it takes 3 plotlines to complete a season.

 Combat
 ------